 How dementia affects the brain

 The brain controls all the workings of the mind and body.
 Some parts of the brain control memory and language.
 Other parts control movement and coordination.
 With dementia, nerve cells in the brain are gradually damaged or destroyed.
 Why this happens is not yet clear.
-But over time, parts of the brain begin to atrophy (shrink).
-Brain atrophy often starts in the part of the brain that controls memory, reasoning, and personality.
+But over time, parts of the brain begin to shrink (atrophy).
+This often starts in the part of the brain that controls memory, reasoning, and personality.
 Other parts of the brain may not be affected until much later in the illness.

 The stages of dementia